aws/amazon-ecs-service-connect-agent/README.md

 **Agent Relay Mode Operation Environment Variables**

 These environment variables offer controls to alter the agent functionality when running in the Relay mode.
 The relay runs one per container instance and proxies xDS connections/requests from all the Amazon ECS Service Connect Agent containers running on the host to the control plane management server.
-It uses a static bootstrap config file stored in the `agent/resources/bootstrap_configs` directory.
+It uses a static bootstrap config file stored in `agent/resources/bootstrap_configs/relay_bootstrap.yaml` file.

 |Environment Key	|Example Value(s)	|Description	|Default Value	|
 |---	|---	|---	|---	|